airbytehq/airbyte/docs/tutorials/using-the-airflow-airbyte-operator.md

 ![](../.gitbook/assets/airflow_create_connection.png)

 Airflow will use the Airbyte API to execute our actions.
-The Airbyte API uses HTTP, so we'll need to create a HTTP Connection.
-Airbyte is typically hosted at `localhost:8001`.
+The Airbyte API uses HTTP, so we'll need to create an HTTP Connection.
+Airbyte is typically hosted at `localhost:8000`.
 Configure Airflow's HTTP connection accordingly - we've provided a screenshot example.

 ![](../.gitbook/assets/airflow_edit_connection.png)